 UK Women's Choir

-The UK Women's Choir is an auditioned choir of approximately 100 students (freshman through graduate).
+The UK Women's Choir is an auditioned choir of over 100 students (freshman through graduate).
 Our conductor is Dr. Lori Hetzel, the Associate Director of Choral Ensembles at UK.

 Quotes from the Conductor: